-The Workers’ Rights Board is a public forum where workers can bring complaints against employers for violating their human and legal rights in the workplace.
+The Portland Workers’ Rights Board offers workers a public, community forum where they can bring their complaints against employers for violating their human and legal rights in the workplace.

-The Portland Workers’ Rights Board is convened to bring to light and respond to injustices in the workplace.
-The Board also fights for community labor standards which respect the dignity of all workers.
-In recent years workers’ rights have been eroded.
+The Portland Area Workers’ Rights Board is convened to bring to light and respond to injustices in the workplace.
+The Board also fights for community labor standards that respect the dignity of all workers.
+Decades of attacks on labor have eroded workers’ rights.
 Workers are often intimidated or fired for speaking out or for union organizing.
 All too often the community does not know these stories.
 It is time for workers voices to be heard by our community.

 • Establish community standards about fairness in the workplace that will serve as a moral benchmark to which employers can be held accountable.